nuthanc/scaling/README.md

 ### sub-interface scaling
 * Two sub interfaces under same primary port can't have same Vlan tag
 * VLAN has to be between 1 to 4094
+* 4094 is the actual limit per port
 * I think **251** is the limit(From scale.log)
   * 1 is Port's ip(252)
   * 1 is Service Address ip(253)